 - Facilitate learning to work in a multidisciplinary team to conduct problem-solving research in emerging markets.

-- Provide technical assistance and analytical support to underserved businesses, NGOs, and communities.
+- Provide technical assistance and analytical support to underserved and resource-challenged organizations and communities.